epfl-mades/epfl-mades.github.io/_pages/openings.md

 ---

 > ##### Postdoctoral research associate position : Computational design of multicomponent materials
 > The Laboratory of Materials Design and Simulation (MADES) at the École polytechnique fédérale de Lausanne (EPFL), led by Prof. Anirudh Raju Natarajan, has an opening for a postdoctoral research associate.
-The successful candidate will lead an exciting project focused on utilizing first-principles models, machine-learning techniques and statistical mechanics simulations to design  synthesizable multicomponent materials with favorable mechanical properties.
+The successful candidate will lead an exciting project focused on utilizing first-principles models, machine-learning techniques and statistical mechanics simulations to identify synthesizable multicomponent materials with favorable mechanical properties.
 The postdoc will get an opportunity to work closely with experimental collaborators and world-class researchers at EPFL.
 >
 > Candidates with a passion for scientific inquiry, and creativity are invited to apply.
 The position requires:
 >  - A doctoral degree in materials science or a closely related field